Chokster37/Wolf4SDL/README.txt

       Mod developers are not restricted to 64kB for digitized sounds and IMF songs anymore, so longer songs and digitized sounds with better quality are possible.

- - Resuming ingame music:
-      When you come back to the game from the menu or load a save game, the music will be resumed where it was suspended rather than started from the beginning.

  - Freely movable pushwalls:
       Moving pushwalls can be viewed from all sides, allowing mod developers